Captain America: White

 Captain America: White is a six-issue Marvel Comics limited series written by Jeph Loeb and illustrated by Tim Sale.
 An homage to Captain America comics from the Golden Age of Comic Books, the series focuses on the relationship between Steve Rogers / Captain America and his sidekick Bucky.
-It is the fourth comic in Loeb's and Sale's "Color" series, following Daredevil: Yellow, Spider-Man: Blue, and Hulk: Gray.
+It is the fourth and final comic in Loeb's and Sale's "Color" series, following Daredevil: Yellow, Spider-Man: Blue, and Hulk: Gray.
 The series is noted for its extensive production delays, with seven years elapsing between the release of the first and second issues.

 Plot

 White is narrated by Steve Rogers as he recounts a mission with his partner James Buchanan "Bucky" Barnes during World War II.

 While in basic training at Fort Leigh, Virginia, Barnes discovers that Rogers is Captain America after walking in on Rogers changing into his costume.
 Rogers trains Barnes as his sidekick, who takes a diminutive of his middle name – "Bucky" – as his alias.
 They are deployed to North Africa in December 1941, where they extract Nick Fury and the Howling Commandos before being shipped to Europe.
 While en route, their plane is shot down over the Atlantic Ocean.
 Barnes saves Rogers from drowning by detaching Rogers' shield and allowing it to sink to the bottom of the ocean; the shield is later recovered and returned to Rogers by Namor of the Invaders.

 Rogers, Barnes, Fury and the Commandos make landfall in Occupied France, where they repel a Nazi military unit and join with Fury's allies in the French Resistance.
 They proceed to Paris to confront Red Skull, seeking to thwart his plan to raid and destroy the Louvre.
 Believing Rogers has lost faith in him after losing his shield, Barnes secretly leaves to confront Red Skull alone.
 Upon learning of Barnes' plan, Rogers abandons the Louvre mission to confront Red Skull at his base in a zeppelin circling the Eiffel Tower.
 Red Skull, who has captured Barnes, issues Rogers an ultimatum: save the Eiffel Tower and its surrounding environs, which he has armed with explosives, or save Barnes.
 Rogers chooses to rescue Barnes, unintentionally destroying the zeppelin and Red Skull's detonator in the process, and escapes to safety with Barnes.